JoKeyser/Theil-Sen-Matlab/README.md

 ### Example

-The script [example.m](example.m) simulates data based on known "true" values with minor, additive Gaussian noise.
+The script [example.m](example.m) simulates data based on known, "true" values with minor, additive Gaussian noise.
 The data are then corrupted with a small percentage of outliers.

-It then fits and compares the least squares with the Theil-Sen estimator.
+The data are fit with the Theil-Sen estimator and least squares, for comparison.
 Note how a few "unlucky" outliers can bias the least squares estimate (LS), but have little effect on the Theil-Sen estimator (TS).

 <img src="example.svg" alt="plot from example.m" width=500px />